infinum/android-handbook/Libraries.md

 	Just like GSON, Moshi by Square is used to convert Java and Kotlin objects into their JSON representation (and vice versa).
 Also used commonly with Retrofit and parsing API responses/requests.

-	Another reason why we started using Moshi over GSON on some projects is the use of the JSON API specification, [more info here](http://jsonapi.org/).
+	Another reason why we started using Moshi over GSON on some projects is the use of the JSON API specification.
+You can find [more info here](http://jsonapi.org/).
 	Moshi has a great adapter that can easily parse, which makes it an invaluable asset in our library arsenal.

 	More info with code examples is available [here](https://github.com/square/moshi).